muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NUR IMAN SHAZREEN BINTI MOHD HAZLEE/README.md

 ### 3. What is a Load Speed?
 Load speed or web performance is a measure of how quickly a web page's content becomes fully visible and interactive to the user.
 It encompasses several key phases, starting from the moment a user requests a URL until the page is visually stable and able to respond reliably to user inputs.
 High load speed translates directly into a better User Experience (UX).

-Key metrics, particularly the **Core Web Vitals (LCP, FID/TBT, CLS)**, are used by tools like GTMetrix to measure 3 aspects of UX: loading, interactivity, and visual stability.
+Key metrics, particularly the **Core Web Vitals (LCP, FID/TBT, CLS)**, are used by tools like GTmetrix to measure 3 aspects of UX: loading, interactivity, and visual stability.

 ---
 ### 4. Tool Selection Justification